CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 The previous method has one serious drawback, that is, the amount of time the g-buffers will be passed into the shader program will be equal to the number of lights.
 This will slow things down if # of lights are large, while the size of geometries/models (or g-buffer) are relatively small.

 ![](img/scissor-tile.PNG)
-*Each red box represents the # of light sources of each tiles *
+*Each red box represents the # of light sources of each tiles*

 Another way to speed things up is to divide screens into "tiles", say 40x40.
 Then we *count* how many lights are involved in each tile's calculation.
 We then create 3 textures to store light information.

- 1. **A texture containing light colors** : This can be uploaded during the initialization once and doesn't require any update
+ 1. **A texture containing light colors** : This can be uploaded during the initialization once and doesn't require any update (Unless you want the colors to change over time)
  2. **A texture containing light position** : If the light sources are moving, this needs to be updated in every frame.
  3. **A texture that tells which lights are included in each tile's calculation** : This is basically a 2D texture (each row representing each tile's light source) that contains indexes of the lights in texture 1 and 2.
 This also needs to be updated if the light sources are moving.